Unfair Competition Law

 Swiss Data Protection Act

 Following the adoption of the EU General Data Protection Regulation (GDPR) in 2016, the Swiss government launched a legislative process to revise the Swiss Data Protection Act (DPA) and published a draft at the end of 2016.
 After controversial debates, the Parliament passed the final version of the future DPA at the end of September 2020.
 One of the issues that remained controversial right until the end was the regulation of profiling, which is of considerable relevance to marketing.
-In a next step, the Federal Council will draft the implementing regulations and decide on the entry into force of the revised rules, although it is not expected that they will come into force before the beginning of 2022.
+In June 2021, the Federal Council published a draft of the implementing regulations.
+The draft has been the subject of considerable debate, in particular the provisions which should provide guidance regarding the data security measures to be implemented by data controllers.
+Non-compliance with the required data security measures can be sanctioned with a penalty.
+Interested industry associations and companies can currently file their comments on the draft to the Federal Council.
+After finalisation of the implementing regulations, the Federal Council will decide on the entry into force of the revised rules, although it is not expected that they will come into force before the end of 2022.

 Several new duties and stricter sanctions